HannaBerggren/CLOUDBERRIES/README.md

  - <a href = "https://validator.w3.org/nu/?doc=https%3A%2F%2Fhannaberggren.github.io%2FCLOUDBERRIES%2F">W3C validator results</a>

 ### Fixed Bugs
-- I fixed two errors in validator.w3 "No p element in scope a p end tag seen.
+- I fixed two errors in validator.w3 "No p element in scope and p end tag seen".
 I just removed that.
  The second error was "Stray end tag div".
 All I had to do was to remove the space between my h2 and h3 heading.

 ## Deployment